 - Always pre-cook the bacon before adding it to the rest of the ingredients.

 - I like to use a pie plate to bake this recipe in...actually a quiche dish.
 But a pie plate works great too.

 - Make sure you spray the baking dish with non-stick cooking spray before adding the dip.

 - You can prepare this recipe ahead of time and then 30 minutes before your guests arrive bake it in the oven so it's bubbly hot when the doorbell rings.

-Usually I like to serve this dip with crackers, pita chips or tortilla chips.
-One time I even made a recipe of homemade French baguette to go along with it.
+- Usually I like to serve this dip with crackers, pita chips or tortilla chips.

 Amount Per Serving: Calories: 254Total Fat: 23gSaturated Fat: 12gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 68mgSodium: 323mgCarbohydrates: 4gFiber: 0gSugar: 2gProtein: 9g